|Distance||321 miles (517 km)|

-Travel by train between Prague, Czechia and Warsaw, Poland is: Partially open.
+Travel between Prague, Czechia and Warsaw, Poland by train is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic
+International entry status: Entry is partially open for citizens and permanent residents of Czech Republic

-Entry into Czechia is allowed for: Entry is partially open for citizens and permanent residents of Poland
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Poland